astuyve/astuyve.github.io/_posts/2024-03-27-ultimate-lambda-secrets-guide.md

 Keys can be easily created for exactly one Lambda function, or CloudFormation stack.
 If someone peers over your shoulder at a coffee shop, or inadvertently leaks the environment variable - it's simple to change with a few clicks and a re-deploy.

+You can also use [dynamic references](#safely-securing-environment-variables) and limit the read permissions for console users or 3rd party roles to further prevent access.

-If your application doesn't have any users, Parameter Store would also be a good option as it would likely be free.
+Using a SecureString with Parameter Store would also be a good option as it would likely be free - especially if your application doesn't have any users.

 In this case, the blast-radius is small, the rotation complexity is easy, and a key encrypted at rest is likely more than suitable for our use case.